EddieAbbondanzio/marqus/docs/unit-testing.md

 React Testing Library is a higher level helper that wraps some of test-utils functionalities and adds some new ones.
 Ideally we'll work with React Testing Library unless something warrants working with test-utils directly.

 `render()` and `renderHook()` should be more than enough to test components plus utils.

+\*\*We need both @testing-library/react and @testing-library/react-hooks because we use React 17.
+These libraries merged in React 18+ but Electron Forge doesn't support React 18 yet.